alexbeletsky/elmah-mvc/README.md

 Default route issue
 -------------------

 You might change the `elmah.mvc.route` to a custom one, but still able to see ELMAH reports at `/elmah`.
 This issue is caused by the way how [ASP.NET MVC matches controllers in separate namespaces](http://www.beletsky.net/2012/07/aspnet-mvc-routes-and-namespaces.html).
 There are no good workaround for that (at least one I know), so if I makes a trouble to you, I recommend to reconsider the application, without using default route.

+UPDATE: You might also consider ignoring ``/elmah`` route explicitly as described [here](https://github.com/alexanderbeletsky/elmah.mvc/issues/26).

 Related articles and posts
 --------------------------